-query-expression An sql expression that represents an SQL query which is expected to return a (possibly empty) result set, where each tuple has as many attributes as function takes arguments.
+query-expression An sql expression that represents an SQL query which is expected to return a tion takes arguments.

-result-types A field type specifier.
+(possibly empty) result set, where each tuple has as many attributes as funcresult-types A field type specifier.
 The default is NIL.
 See query for the semantics of this argument.